 Tulum is unlike the rest of Mexico where you can easily use Uber or any ride-share apps.
 If you don’t have a rental car or if you do have a rental car and plan on a night out, then you will have to use local taxis.
 It’s best to get a local taxi and ask for their number so you can call them to come pick you up whenever you need a ride.
 Or, you can just hail a cab when you need it.

 Taxis can be quite pricey!
 We were visiting over Easter weekend which would run about $6-$10 per cab ride!
 The inflated prices had to do with the high demand, but do not expect Mexico prices for a taxi!

 If you’re staying close to the beach be sure to check out the bicycle rentals!
 You can find a ton along Avenida Tulum.

 Things You’ll Need in Tulum

-Liked this post on the best things to do in Tulum or found it helpful?
+Liked this post on the best things to do in Tulum and the best Tulum attractions or found it helpful?
 Share the love or bookmark for later on Pinterest below!